Transit officials in Eugene, Oregon, have announced plans to install a test route for a magnet-guided bus technology.

 Oct 3, 2008 KGMB-TV

 As gas prices keep rising, the public demand for buses and trains keeps growing.
 Yet in some cities, government is actually cutting back transit service, because rising gas prices make transit vehicles more expensive to operate.(1) But as a matter of substantive policy, service reductions are not only less desirable than service increases, but also less desirable than fare increases.
 As a bus rider, I’d rather pay $1.50 and know that my service is safe from fiscal crises than pay $1 and worry that my service might be reduced or canceled next month.
-Opinion
+Blog Post

 Aug 6, 2008 By